 - Bring plenty of water to stay hydrated during and after your hike.

 - Do not litter or leave trash on the mountain.
-It is your responsibility to locate an appropriate trash/recycling container, should you choose to dine along any of the trails.
+It is your responsibility to locate an appropriate trash/recycling container or to carry items in and out, should you choose to dine along any of the trails.

 When is Mountain Day?